 These modifications, as well as an improved guidance system and other technological additions, will update the Sidewinder so it stays competitive with new aircraft, ordnance and countermeasure technology.
 After half a century of active service, the Sidewinder should remain one of the dominate missile systems in the world for years to come.

-For much more information about the Sidewinder and other missile technologies, check out the links on the next page.
+For much more information about the Sidewinder and other missile technologies, check out the links below.